-Towson University recognizes that some students may have acquired abilities through life experience, personal study, and/or military course work.
-The Credit for Prior Learning (CPL) Program offers an opportunity for Towson University students to receive college credit by taking challenge tests in the area of their proficiency, presenting portfolios, and providing documentation of military course work/experiences.
+The Credit for Prior Learning (CPL) Program offers an opportunity for Towson University students to receive college credit for abilities they may have acquired through life experience, personal study, and/or military course work by taking challenge tests in the area of their proficiency, presenting portfolios, and providing documentation of military course work/experiences.

 A maximum of 45 units for non-traditional learning may be granted through the Credit for Prior Learning Program (this includes any CLEP, AP or IB credit granted in transfer).
 Credit for Prior Learning (CPL) units can be used to fulfill core curriculum, electives, and/or major requirements.
 Students must be degree candidates with at least a 2.00 cumulative GPA to have CPL units recorded on the TU transcript.
 Please note that some academic departments may accept a lower maximum number of CPL units toward the major.
 Please check with the major department first to find out if such restrictions exist.